sandregg2/Portfolio-SA/README.md

 - Tried to keep my code in a organized order and wrote comments on things I did that felt important to my application
 - Learned about the CSS @media rule and used that to adjust the site when on a small screen (phones)
 - Worked with colors and fonts to fit with a header (not finished just a starter)
+- Used shadows to give it a better look
 - Decided to just try my best to go off of the template given to us but made my own minor tweaks (this is my first time making a site
 ## Importance of this assignment
 - This challenge is important for building a portfolio of all of my work that I do throughout the course and use it later on for my job searching